zaironjacobs/covid19-data-fetcher/README.md

 Make sure you have MongoDB installed on your system before running the script.

-Copy the file .env.example to .env and a database name and a collection name to the environment variables.
+Copy the file .env.example to .env and add a database name and collection name to the environment variables.

 To use:
 ```console